-All of our oil and gas sales are derived from production in India.
-With the approval of the Tarapur 1 field development plan by the Management Committee, three wells began production in mid-May 2009, two in September 2009 and one in January 2010.
+All of our oil and gas sales are derived from production of six wells in India.
 There are ten additional wells which are drilled, tested and awaiting tie-in to the oil tank storage facilities.
 Further, associated natural gas from one gas well is being contained and sold while awaiting approval of a development plan for completion of a pipeline.

-Oil and gas sales for the three months ended March 31, 2012 were \$122,000 as compared to \$143,000 for the three months ended March 31, 2011.
-This decrease is mainly attributable to a decrease in the oil sales for the three months ended March 31, 2012 offset by an increase in the commodity price when compared to the same quarter for 2011.
+Oil and gas sales for the three months ended June 30, 2012 were \$149,000 as compared to \$108,000 for the three months ended June 30, 2011.
+This increase is mainly attributable to an increase in the oil and gas production and sales for the three months ended June 30, 2012 combined with an increase in the average oil price when compared to the same quarter for 2011.